EileenWang1996/Neural_Network_Implementation/README.md

 # Neural_Network_Implementation

 This allowed me to learn how simply neural networks and backpropagation works.
 The code also includes implementation of regularisation methods such as dropout, weight decay, and batch normalisation.
 There is a choice of two optimiser: stochastic gradient descent (SGD) and mini-batch gradient descent.
+To initialise the Neural Network class, 7 arguments are required to be inputted.
+The details are below.

 **1st argument:** each element in list represents a layer with a specified number of hidden units.
 First layer should is the input layer equal to the number of features in the data.